softwoolco/godot-steam-cloud/README.md

 - There's only the remote file;
 - There's only the local file (this shouldn't happen at all, if this is happening, there's something wrong in your implementation)

+`filename` is meant to be used as a way to handle multiple different files being saved if you need.

 #### `load_failed(remote: bool)`